Marriage and civil partnerships

 - Recruitment and selection policies must not discriminate on the grounds of civil partnerships, marriage or sexual orientation.

-There are three main types of civil partnership and marriage discrimination.
+There are three main types of marriage and civil partnership discrimination.

 Can occur where a workplace rule, practice or procedure is applied to all workers, but disadvantages people who are in a civil partnership or marriage.

-Treating an employee unfairly because they have made or supported a complaint about marriage or civil partnership discrimination.
+Is when an employee suffers what the law terms a 'detriment' - something that causes disadvantage, damage, harm or loss - because, for example, they have made or supported a complaint about marriage or civil partnership discrimination.

 Employers should ensure they have policies in place which are designed to prevent discrimination in: